Vid2Coach: Transforming How-To Videos into Task Assistants: Discussion

-While Vid2Coach uses curated accessibility guidelines and BLV-shared practices for common tasks like cooking and crafting, resources for less common tasks (\textit{e.g.,} furniture assembly, planting) are limited.
+} While Vid2Coach uses curated accessibility guidelines and BLV-shared practices for common tasks like cooking and crafting, resources for less common tasks (\textit{e.g.,} furniture assembly, planting) are limited.
 Future systems can incorporate community-sourced knowledge, while also actively eliciting and supporting the sharing of such knowledge.
 This could involve creating lightweight platforms for BLV users to exchange non-visual workarounds, similar to how blind communities share tips through forums and mailing lists.
-Peer-to-peer knowledge exchange may surface effective strategies that may not yet be captured in formal accessibility resources.
+Peer-to-peer knowledge exchange may surface effective strategies that may not yet be captured in formal accessibility resources. \camready{To reduce the time and cost for dataset collection, future work can consider LLM-based agents that automatically crawl task-relevant documents and verify credibility~\cite{huang2024can}.
+Vid2Coach can also refine or expand retrieval queries to better handle steps unseen in the dataset.
+For example, it can broaden the search by transforming a specific and complicated query into generic sub-queries~\cite{chan2024rq}, or substituting terms with similar ingredients/tools~\cite{lei2024corpus}.
+For domains like exercise, dance, and the arts, generic written tips are scarce and often less useful than personalized actionable feedback, as the task success depends more on body control and technique.
+To detect deviations from a reference action and generate concrete correction feedback (\textit{e.g., lift your elbow slightly higher}), future systems can analyze users' live hand- or body-pose data or leverage expert feedback dataset~\cite{ashutosh2024expertaf}.
+Finally, hybrid models can offer fallback support with human experts (VRTs) and peer-support communities, and learn human responses and automate itself over time~\cite{huang2018evorus}.}